roytang/blog/content/notes/2014/08/495554056052436992/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10153126398333912
 ---

 When you make a new build, make sure you haven't accidentally created a machine capable of gaining sentience and waging war on humanity.
+There's an ant task for that somewhere